lxi-tools/lxi-tools.flatpak/README.md

 This repository contains the flatpak configuration used for creating the lxi-tools flatpak.

+Visit https://flatpak.org to see how to use flatpaks on your distribution.

 Build and install:
 ```
 flatpak-builder build io.github.lxi-tools.yaml --force-clean --user --install